mohammedali7675-cpu/E-Commerce-Sales-Analytics-Dashboard/README.md

 ## 💡 Business Recommendation

-### Investigate Potential Supplier Disruption
+### 1.Investigate Potential Supplier Disruption

-The **42% revenue decline in June 2024**, driven by **Furniture (-65%)** and **Electronics (-55%)**, may indicate a potential **supplier, inventory, or fulfillment disruption** rather than a discount-related issue.
+- The **42% revenue decline in June 2024**, driven by **Furniture (-65%)** and **Electronics (-55%)**, may indicate a potential **supplier, inventory, or fulfillment disruption** rather than a discount-related issue.
 Review stock availability, supplier performance, and fulfillment delays, and strengthen backup-supplier and inventory planning to prevent similar revenue disruptions.